 Caregiving can slowly become a reality as a loved one ages, or it can be a sudden change resulting from an accident, a new diagnosis or a hospitalization.
 Regardless of your individual situation, it is crucial to understand that the nature of providing care for someone can change in an instant.
 For this reason, it is especially important to approach caregiving in an organized fashion.
 Should anything change, you will have a plan of action to build off of and a list of available resources ready to help you meet new and emerging needs.

 An elder care plan can be an organizational tool, an informal or verbal agreement with a loved one, or a formal contract used to coordinate payment for care services.
 Plans can vary from daily to-do lists to detailed weekly accounts of amounts and types of care provided.
 The following steps can help you create your very first care plan or reevaluate your current approach to caregiving.

 The first step in creating an elder care plan is to gather information and address any problem(s) at hand.
 To create a well-rounded strategy for dealing with concerns, all areas of a senior’s daily life must be taken into account.

 Review a loved one’s home environment, proficiency in activities of daily living (ADLs) and instrumental ADLs, health status, medical and legal documents, and financial situation to ensure nothing is overlooked.
 Print a copy of this ADL Assessment to help you get started.

 Some seniors may be resistant to such an “intrusion” into their personal affairs, but getting a complete snapshot of their current situation is vital for developing an appropriate plan of care.
 On the other hand, this first step is also useful for identifying the areas in which a loved one is still self-sufficient and able to retain their independence.

 Identify Care Needs and Set Goals of Care

-The next step revolves around two central questions:
+The next step revolves around three central questions: